Node.js Interview Questions and Answers

 Command “require” is used in Node JS for import external libraries.
 Mentioned below is an example of this. “var http=require (“http”)”.
 This will load the library and the single exported object through the HTTP variable.

-Q29.
-What is the purpose of module.exports in Node.js?
+Q43.
+What is the disadvantages of Node.js?

 Answer